-These pecan sticky buns with frozen bread dough taste like they came straight from a bakery!
+These pecan sticky buns with frozen bread dough taste like they came straight from a bakery.

 With a homemade caramel pecan topping, they’re perfect for breakfast, brunch, or a sweet afternoon pick-me-up.
-You can even prep them the night before and bake them fresh in the morning, making them perfect for holiday gatherings or special occasions.

 Check out all the other Cinnamon Roll Recipes for even more delicious gooey treats to try!